mucahitd/BasicPhoneBook/README.md

 # BasicPhoneBook
 Basic Phone Book With Python

-There is no Exception in this project.
+Remember there is no EXEPTION in this project.